TheScienceMuseum/WebAudioPlayer/readme.md

+# Science Museum Audio Stops

+Implemented post-Covid 19 in 2020 to enable access to Science Museum audio in Medicine, Information Age and London Science City via QR codes and short URLs on the gallery.
+(John and Dave, November 2022)

 # Static Museum Audio Guide

 A [Jekyll](http://jekyllrb.com/) static site generator theme for building lightweight audio tours for exhibitions or museums.